Skip to Content

 Handling Different Fabrics

-You need a machine that can handle various fabrics with ease, from thick denim to delicate silks.
+You’ll need a sewing machine that can handle various fabrics, from heavy denim to delicate silk.

 Heavy Fabrics Like Denim and Canvas